 A stylus is also helpful for your learner to use to practice proper grip of a pencil while writing on the i-pad.

 Thank you in advance for giving me the opportunity to be a part of your child’s life.
-If you have any question please call or email me, I will get back to you as soon as possible.
-Don’t forget to check out our school website at http://highlandel.spps.org.
+If you have any questions, please call or email me.
+I will get back to you as soon as possible.
+Don’t forget to check out our school website: http://highlandel.spps.org.